aroberge/avantpy/docs/source/tracebacks_upper.rst

 Example::

-    PYTHON EXCEPTION: NameError: name 'c' is not defined
+    Python exception: NameError: name 'c' is not defined

-    Error found in file '' on line 4.
+    Error found in file 'raise_name_error.pyupper' on line 4.

     Dialect used: pyupper